-A histotechnologist, known as a HLT, is part of a medical laboratory team that works with human, animal or plant specimens to diagnosis disease and abnormalities.
+A histotechnologist is someone that is part of a medical laboratory team that works with human, animal or plant specimens to diagnosis disease and abnormalities.
 Their main function is to prepare tissue samples for analysis.
 This is a complex process and involves putting the specimen through a variety of preparatory steps.
 These steps include staining, processing, trimming, and other techniques that require a specific skill set.
-To achieve accurate testing, the HLT must have the skills and training to perform complex scientific testing.
-The HLT may also do some analysis on his or her own.
+To achieve accurate testing, the histotechnologist must have the skills and training to perform complex scientific testing.

 What does a Histotechnologist do?

-Using the scientific process, the HLT prepares the specimen, then performs a series of tests depending on what the practitioner requests.
+Using a scientific process, the histotechnologist prepares the specimen, then performs a series of tests depending on what the practitioner requests.
 An example would be to test a biopsy for the presence of cancerous cells.
 The process requires meticulous attention to the scientific process.
-If the HLT is sloppy, or misses a step, the results will be inaccurate.
+If the histotechnologist is sloppy, or misses a step, the results will be inaccurate.
 Inaccurate results could have catastrophic consequences for the donor of the sample.

 What is the workplace of a Histotechnologist like?